 Perhaps that’s why, when she joined a Fundamentalist Christian church, she’d found her first social “safety net”—and held onto it despite her particular church’s teachings that pushed her to the brink.
 Until she finally discovered ADHD.

-Please know: Our intent is not to diminish religious belief.
+Our intent is not to diminish religious, political, or any other types of belief.
 Rather, it’s to show how unrecognized ADHD might create vulnerability to high-control groups (work or personal or political) that offer structure and stability in life—but sometimes at too high a cost.

 As the saying goes, “Control yourself or risk being controlled by others.”